Google Suncatcher - An analysis

 This proposal uses dense satellite clusters rather than an evenly spread network.
 These satellites must stay close to each other to maintain high internal bandwidth.
 This architecture allows them to share heavy workloads across the constellation effectively.

-Managing heat and radiation
+Managing heat & radiation

 Operating in a vacuum brings hurdles like heat dissipation and radiation exposure.
 While Google finds its chips can resist radiation, cooling is still difficult.
 Success requires maintaining fast links between satellites while they are blasted by solar energy.